Danny Masterson convicted of 2 counts of rape, ‘That '70s Show’ actor faces 30 years to life

 The women testified that when they reported Masterson to church officials, they were told they were not raped, were put through ethics programs themselves, and were warned against going to law enforcement to report a member of such high standing.

 “They were raped, they were punished for it, and they were retaliated against,” Deputy District Attorney Reinhold Mueller told jurors in his closing argument.
-“Scientology told them there’s no justice for them.
-You have the opportunity to show them there is justice.”
+“Scientology told them there’s no justice for them.”

-The church vehemently denied having any policy that forbids members from going to secular authorities.
+The church called the “testimony and descriptions of Scientology beliefs” during the trial “uniformly false.”

+“The Church has no policy prohibiting or discouraging members from reporting criminal conduct of anyone — Scientologists or not — to law enforcement,” the statement said.

-Next week the judge who oversaw the criminal case will hold a hearing to determine how a lawyer who represents the Church of Scientology had evidence that the prosecution had shared with the defense.
+Next week Olmedo will hold a hearing to determine how a lawyer who represents the Church of Scientology had evidence that the prosecution had shared with the defense.
 The evidence involved links that the lawyer accidentally included in an email to Mueller.

 The Associated Press does not typically name people who say they’ve been sexually abused.